Lourdes Ferrer, Esq.

 Business & Legal Community Leadership

 As a community leader, Ms. Ferrer served on multiple boards and committees throughout South Florida.
 She previously served on the Board of Directors for the charity “Friends of 440 Scholarship Fund.”
 Ms. Ferrer formerly served as the President-Elect of the Weston Bar Association in 2013-14.
 Ms. Ferrer is a member of the Broward County Bar Association and the Association of Trial Lawyers of America.
+She currently serves on the Board of Directors for the Broward County Bar Association and is also the Chairperson of the Weston Section of the Broward County Bar Association.

 Community & Philanthropic Involvement

 Ms. Ferrer is committed to improving the lives of individuals lacking support and resources.
 Through participation and leadership within various organizations, the firm provides community support to a variety of organization and philanthropic groups.
 Ms. Ferrer has participated in numerous fundraising events for organizations such as the National Epilepsy Foundation, South Florida Chapter.
 The firm is an annual sponsor to the golf tournament for Goldie’s Gang, benefitting children within the South Florida community.
 In an effort to carry out Ms. Ferrer’s mission as well as those of affiliated groups and memberships, the Ferrer Law Group’s community involvement programs focus on providing support of nonprofit organizations providing education related to the legal industry and equipping students with the knowledge and skills to contribute towards their professional community growth.
-Ms. Ferrer is an avid supporter and volunteer rescue coordinator for the pet rescue charity, Saving Grace and her Furry Friends.
+Ms. Ferrer is an avid supporter and volunteer rescue coordinator for the pet rescue charity, Saving Grace and her Furry Friends and Saving Sage Animal Rescue.

 Ms. Ferrer is a home and business owner in the City of Weston, Florida where she is heavily involved in philanthropic and community issues.
 Ms. Ferrer enjoys sharing time with family, friends and her dogs.
 Ms. Ferrer’s hobbies include traveling, reading, golfing, hockey and the game of poker.